Beyond Gender Stereotypes

 To achieve this, we need to start early – as soon as they are exposed to messaging about how society believes boys and men should behave.
 This will prevent these messages from being internalised.

 We need a generation of boys who are not influenced by restrictive gender stereotypes.
-We need to raise a generation of boys who can build and sustain healthy, respectful, caring relationships.
+We need to raise boys who can build and sustain respectful, caring relationships, share their emotions in healthy ways and speak out against bullying.